zaultavangar/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/10-relevance/30-relevance-ethics.md

 Amazon created Rekognition, which is a facial recognition software.
 ACLU tested the software by matching Congress members, and the result was shocking: 28 members were matched with criminals.
 In addition, it was found that 40% of the inaccurate image matches were of people of color (ACLU NorCal).

-This is risky to be actually implemented for law enforcememt purposes, as it can make a police officer more biased before an initial encounter, or it can increase the chances of a person being questioned or searched, or can increase bias towards people of color (ACLU NorCal).
+This is risky to be actually implemented for law enforcement purposes, as it can make a police officer more biased before an initial encounter, or it can increase the chances of a person being questioned or searched, or can increase bias towards people of color (ACLU NorCal).

 <figure>
     <figcaption> Congress Matched to Criminals Bias Rates (Image: American Civil Liberties Union)</figcaption>